How Can Energy Communities Provide Grid Services? A Dynamic Pricing Mechanism with Budget Balance, Individual Rationality, and Fair Allocation: Proposed Mathematical Model

-In the following we detail the steps used to reformulate the proposed bi-level program as a single-level mixed-integer second order cone program (MISOCP).
+The following details the steps to reformulate the proposed bilevel program as a single-level mixed-integer second-order cone program (MISOCP).
 As the lower-level problems \eqref{eqs:lower level} are convex and satisfy Slater's conditions, their Karush-Kuhn-Tucker (KKT) conditions are both necessary and sufficient optimality conditions, and strong duality holds.
 Therefore, we replace the lower-level problems \eqref{eqs:lower level} by their equivalent KKT conditions in the upper level, and optimize over the set $\Theta = \big\{ \Omega, \Phi_i, \lambda_i^{(.)}, \mu_i^{(.)} \big\}$ which includes primal variables of the upper- and lower-level problems and dual variables of the lower-level problems.
 This results in a mathematical program with equilibrium constraints (MPEC).

 We then address two sources of non-convexity in this MPEC.
-First, we use the SOS1 reformulation as suggested by \cite{Askeland2023AFlexibility} and \cite{Siddiqui2013AnApplication}, rather than the traditional Big-M method, to reformulate the complementarity conditions resulting from the lower-level inequality constraints.
+First, we use the SOS1 reformulation as suggested by \cite{Siddiqui2013} and also applied in \cite{Askeland2023}, rather than the traditional Big-M method, to reformulate the complementarity conditions resulting from the lower-level inequality constraints, as the Big-M method can lead to incorrect solutions with poor M-value selections \cite{martin}.
 Second, as $x_{it}$, $p^+_{it}$, and $p^-_{it}$ are all decision variables of the resulting MPEC, \eqref{eq:budget_balance} and \eqref{eq:individual_rationality} contain bilinear terms $x_{it}\left( p^+_{it} - p^-_{it} \right) $, which must be linearized.
-The application of strong duality theorem to the lower-level problems allows us to replace such bilinear terms by an equivalent linear term, such that \begingroup \allowdisplaybreaks
+The application of the strong duality theorem to the lower-level problems allows for the replacement of such bilinear terms with an equivalent linear term from the lower-level dual problem, such that \begingroup \allowdisplaybreaks

 \endgroup